South Tyneside Council's story

-VENJ is a UK-first; providing low-cost, low-carbon energy direct to nine connected buildings via a dedicated network of pipelines and power cables, with allowance for future expansion.
-The project is expected to deliver savings of 1,000 tonnes carbon and £500,000 a year.
+VENJ is a UK-first; providing low-cost, low-carbon energy directly to nine connected buildings via a dedicated network of pipelines and power cables, with allowance for future expansion.
+The project is expected to deliver savings of 1,000 tonnes of carbon and £500,000 a year.

 The system should run virtually carbon neutral during the summer, with the heat pump powered by the solar farm, and surplus electricity used in Council buildings.

-Water passes through rotating filters, a heat exchanger, and is re-injected 3°C cooler downstream.
-A heat pump uses ammonia an ozone friendly refrigeration technology to increase water pressure and temperature to levels suitable for heating buildings.
-The heat pump is supplemented by a gas fired Combined Heat & Power (CHP) during higher winter load.
-CHP generated electricity will feed STC buildings and heat generated will be fed into the network.
+Water passes through rotating filters and a heat exchanger, and is re-injected 3°C cooler downstream.
+A heat pump uses ammonia an ozone-friendly refrigeration technology to increase water pressure and temperature to levels suitable for heating buildings.
+The heat pump is supplemented by a gas-fired Combined Heat & Power (CHP) during higher winter load.
+CHP-generated electricity will feed STC buildings and heat generated will be fed into the network.
 Peak demand for electricity and heat often coincide, to be offset by storage of surplus electrical and thermal energy.
-The system has a life expectancy of 50 plus years.
+The system has a life expectancy of 50-plus years.
 A solar farm (PV) installed locally will contribute to the electricity supply, with the surplus being stored for release to the private network.

 The project is funded by the European Regional Development Fund (ERDF) managed by the UK Ministry of Housing, Communities and Local Government.
-The ERDF stimulates local economic development, invests in innovation, businesses, and job creation.
+The ERDF stimulates local economic development through investing in innovation, businesses, and job creation.

 Future phases may supply heat and power to many other homes, offices, shops and hotels across the town centre, and future developments in Jarrow.